doublez13/docker-swarm-example-setup/README.md

 # Docker Swarm Reverse Proxy Example Setup
-This is an example setup along with example configs for setting up Docker Swarm.
+This is a very basic setup (with example configs) for setting up a "self-healing" Docker Swarm.
 This is really just an organized collection of my notes and configs, but others can use these as a starting point.
 This leverages Traefik, an open source reverse proxy and load balancing software written in Go.
-Traefik can also automatically handle certificate generation and renewal using the ACME protocol.
-These examples use Let's Encrypt as the certificate provider.

 ![alt text](https://github.com/doublez13/docker-swarm-example-setup/blob/master/example-architecture.jpg)